monumarquis/Task-Planner/README.md

 - All User DashBoard
 - All Users Data
 - Can Delete User From DB
+- Can Delete Sprint From DB with all task
 - Can Edit role of user  to DB
+- Search User by their name

 ## 🚀 User Features